-Student Marriage
+Student Marriag

-Those who have followed the regular course of pre-seminary training provided by the Wisconsin Evangelical Lutheran Synod are not permitted to enter marriage prior to their enrollment and during their first year at Wisconsin Lutheran Seminary.
-Exceptional cases are left to the judgment and final disposition of the Seminary Faculty and Board.
+Those who have followed the regular course of pre-seminar training provided by the Wisconsin Evangelical Lutheran Synoare not permitted to enter marriage prior to their enrollment a Wisconsin Lutheran Seminary.
+Exceptional cases are left to the judgment and final disposition of the Seminary Faculty and Board

-In accordance with the express judgment of its sponsoring Synod, the Seminary continues to discourage student marriages as much as possible, without, however, making celibacy a condition for study at this school.
+In accordance with the express judgment of its sponsoring Synod, the Seminary continues to discourage student marriage as much as possible, without, however, making celibacy a condition for study at this school.
 Enrolled students contemplating marriage after the end of their first year are required to seek the approval of the Seminary.